Strategy VS Tactics: Differences and Similarities

 When working with strategy, it is natural to ask: what is the difference between strategy and tactics?
 What do the two concepts mean?
 How do I distinguish?
 How do strategy and tactics complement each other when it comes to achieving a goal?
 And how can I use this to create better results?

 First, it is important to be able to distinguish between the two concepts.
 It is a very common misconception that strategy and tactics are almost the same, and it is not unusual to see one term being used wrongly instead of the other.
 So, let's be clear: strategy and tactics are two very different things.
 The reason for confusion and misunderstanding is probably that the terms are often used in the same context, and in many ways, they are "related".
-Therefore, let’s get the concepts and their meaning straight:
+Therefore, let’s get to the concepts and fully understand the difference between strategy VS tactics:

 WHAT IS STRATEGY?